TuFeiXiong/github-slideshow/_posts/0000-01-02-TuFeiXiong.md

 ---
+layout: slide
-layout: slidetitle: "Welcome to our send slide!"
+title: "Welcome to our second slide!"
 ---
+Welcome!
-Your textUse the left arrow to go back!
+Use the left arrow to go back!